acg2176/bloomclinic/README.md

 # bloomclinic
-## MVC Sinatra app
+## Sinatra app
-This is an app created for a Teletherapy Clinic.
+This is web application created for a Teletherapy practice called the Bloom Clinic.
 Clients can sign in as users, schedule appointments through the app, update their appointments and also cancel them.

 ## Install Instructions and Usage: